 Built from 85 percent recycled materials, "Manifesto House" in Chile, you'd be forgiven for thinking this was not made from shipping containers.
 The 524 sq ft (160 sq m) home is actually made of three shipping containers and wood pallets, with cellulose from unread newspapers used for insulation.

 It cost around $120,000 to build and was finished in less than 90 days.

-The phrase 'size doesn't matter' could not be more fitting for this shipping container house.
+The phrase, "size doesn't matter" could not be more fitting than for this shipping container house.
 It is quite possibly one of the most beautiful interior designs we have ever seen.
-Seeing the images for this container house beggars belief that it is actually constructed from a shipping container.
-Follow this link to see it in its full glory.
+Seeing the images for this container house beggars' belief that it is actually constructed from a shipping container.

-Property developers Citiq have converted unused grain silo's in Johannesburg to provide affordable student accommodation.
-Not only that, but they plonked some shipping containers on top and side to provide additional accommodation spaces.
+Property developers Citiq converted unused grain silos in Johannesburg to provide affordable student accommodation.
+Not only that, but they plonked some shipping containers on the top and sides to provide additional accommodation spaces.

-The entire structure provides 375 individual apartments over 11 stories and has become a colorful and interesting addition to the city' skyline.
+The entire structure provides 375 individual apartments over 11 stories and has become a colorful and interesting addition to the city's skyline.

 Audi decided to build a scoreboard for the 2014 football world cup.
-The structure was comprised of 28 A8 Audi Models and 45 shipping containers.
-The scoreboard digital cluster provides a 12-meter digital display that is made entirely from LED headlights on the model cars.
+And they decided to build it out of 28 A8 Audis and 45 shipping containers.
+The completed scoreboard provides a 40 ft (12-meter) high digital display that is made entirely from the LED headlights on the cars.